ove/ove-docs/docs/tutorials/GEOVISUALISATION.md

 ```

 Edit the `listings_map_config.json` file using your favourite text editor.
 Replace `hampshireCrime.json` with `listings.json` and `["-157081.37129179656", "6606026.977066623"]` with `["-7909957.677026466", "5214901.036122"]`.
 This will make our map point at suburban Boston instead of Southampton and display [Airbnb](https://www.airbnb.com/) listings instead of crime data.
 We will only be displaying listings that are of type `Entire home/apt`.
 This can be changed by modifying the `convert.py` script.

+### Step D: Launch the Map Configuration and View Results

 Now you can re-run [Step 5](#step-5-launching-map-configurations) and launch the application with the **`http://YOUR_IP:8000/listings_map_config.json`** asset URL.
 Replace `YOUR_IP` with your IP address.
 You can zoom and pan the map using the controller of the [Maps App](../../ove-apps/packages/ove-app-maps/README.md) to explore the dataset.
 You will be able to observe interesting trends such as the areas where [Airbnb](https://www.airbnb.com/) is popular and areas where it is not.